 When the header is changed, the Hash will no longer match the mail, and the verification will fail at the recipient’s server.

 Solution : Since this is a bug in the application, the fastest way to solve it is to disable DKIM generation until the app bug is fixed by developers.
 In cases where DKIM is mandatory, we’ve setup DKIM services at the mail server in place of the apps.

 DKIM-Result: fail (bad signature) is an error that happens when DKIM signature doesn’t match the mail body.
 It can happen due to modified mail content or corrupted/wrong DKIM DNS records.
-Today we saw the top 3 causes our Dedicated Support Engineers have seen, and the fixes for them.
+Today we saw the top 3 causes our Support Engineers have seen, and the fixes for them.